LevelCrush/service-account/technical.md

 # Database Schema

-The schema for the database can be found here: [schema.sql](./database/schema.sql).
+The sqlite schema's for each service can be found inside their respective directories.
-There is no additional data attached to this schema.sql of of course.

 # Docker